jeremiahtenbrink/LazyLess/README.md

 # Lazy Animations
-A big thanks goes out to Animate.css for the start of all of these animations.
+A big thank you goes out to [Animate.css](https://github.com/daneden/animate.css "Animate.css Github") for the start of all of these animations.

 Lazy Animationsis a less wrapper around the Animate.css library.
 Providing lazy loading and other tools from less to the animate.css library.
 Just include less-animate.less into your project and copy over all the source files.